Code-Maven/wis-python-course-2025-10/README.md

 * Put a file called `README.md` in which you will describe how you solved the assignment.
 If you use any AI tool, write down which AI tool you use, which version of it.
 If possible add a link to the tool.
 Write down the promotes you wrote.
 Only include the replies if you feel it is significantly adds to the understanding of the process.
 Use [GitHub Flavored Markdown](https://github.github.com/gfm/)

 * Implement some "interesting" computation.
 Create 3 different input mechanism. (interactive with `input`, `command line` as we saw in the last few minutes of the lecture and GUI.
 * What is "interesting", you might ask.
 Above you can see that many people implemented the area of a circle and rectangle that I mentioned in the class room.
 That's fine, but not too creative.
 Area of a trapeze is a bit better.
 Age calculator is also interesting.
 Way better are the "DNA Sequence Validator" and the LiBr mas and H2O volume calculators.
-Find something interesting in your lab, in your previous studies, or something totally unrelated and implement the 3 ways.
+Find something interesting in your lab, in your previous studies, or something totally unrelated and implement it with the 3 ways of input.
 * Add a one-sentence explanation what does this do.
 Include a README file explaining your process.
 You can write the whole code manually or using AI, but share your prompts!

-Open a new issue on our repository titled "Day2 by Foo Bar", and include a link to your repository.
+* Open a new issue on our repository titled "Day2 by Foo Bar", and include a link to your repository.

 * Dead-line: 2025.11.09 22:00